bizarresoftware/CSPOASite/faq/index.md

 ## Who are the Board members, and what experience do they have?
 Our Board members have significant experience in numerous professions, including finance and accounting, planning, design, development, public service, law, information technology, marketing, and association management.
 For a current list of Board members and their experience, please visit the <a href="about.asp#theboard">About page</a>.

-## How do I schedule my trash and recycling pickup?
+## When is trash and recycling pickup?
-CSPOA has contracted for trash and recycling pickup.
-Trash is picked up on Monday, with exceptions over holidays.
-Recycling is collected on Monday.
-For a free recycling tub and/or a trash container for a minimal monthly fee, contact WCA Waste Corporation at (417) 831-3195.
+Trash and recycling pick up is Tuesday morning.
+Glass is not part of our recycling program.
+You can recycle your glass at the Lone Pine Recycling Center at 3020 S Lone Pine Ave.
+Please take your bins in as soon as possible once they have been picked up

 ## How do I obtain a neighborhood covenant?
 The CSPOA Covenant includes the information regarding how the neighborhoods are governed.
 The full version currently exists only in paper format.
 A summary version is available on the <a href="about.asp#covenant">About page</a> of this website in PDF format.
 For a copy of the full paper version, please contact a member of the board, listed on the <a href="about.asp#theboard">About page</a>.